 There are about 60 stalls ranging from local food and drinks to artisan crafts.
 It also provides a good excuse to potter around the nearby shops in town.

-PUZZLING PALACE
+4. PUZZLING PALACE

-CROW PARK & HOPE PARK
+5. CROW PARK & HOPE PARK

 These two parks are side by side just north of the lakefront.
 They are a peaceful spot to take a break and offer breathtaking views.
-Paul and I were lucky enough to be here one crystal clear but cold May morning when the mountain tops were covered in snow.
-It was glorious.

-THEATRE BY THE LAKE
+6. THEATRE BY THE LAKE

 This good theatre venue (right next to Crow Park) does movies, exhibitions, live music and talks.
 It’s always worth checking out what’s on during your stay in Keswick.

-For more film options head to Alhambra, Keswick’s well-preserved cinema which has been entertaining audiences since 1914.
+For more film options, head to Alhambra, Keswick’s well-preserved cinema, which has been entertaining audiences since 1914.

-FRIARS CRAG
+7. FRIARS CRAG

-For a short easy stroll, head to Friars Crag (15 minutes from the town centre).
+For a short, easy stroll, head to Friars Crag (15 minutes from the town centre).

 This rocky outcrop has a couple of lovely benches providing grand views stretching across the water to the mountain of Catbells and the northern Fells.
-Come in the evening and the light can be lovely.
+Come in the evening, and the light can be lovely.

-DERWENTWATER
+8. DERWENTWATER

 No trip to Keswick is complete without spending a bit of time on Derwentwater.
 This very pretty lake is dotted with little islands and surrounded by attractive mountains.